datopian/playbook/agile/README.md

 However, on a Scrum project, the Development Team manages their own work.

-The Product Owner, while responsible for maximizing the value of the product and the work of the Development Team, is the sole person responsible for managing the Product Backlog.
+The Product Owner is responsible for maximizing the value of the product and the work of the Development Team.
+They are the sole person responsible for managing the Product Backlog.

 Product Backlog Management includes:

 * Clearly expressing Product Backlog items;
 * Ordering the items in the Product Backlog to best achieve goals and missions;
 * Ensuring the value of the work the Development Team performs;
 * Ensuring that the Product Backlog is visible, transparent, and clear to all, and shows what the Scrum Team will work on next;
 * Ensuring the Development Team understands items in the Product Backlog to the level needed.